Correlation Between Carlyle and Perella Weinberg

 Strong

 Over the last 90 days Carlyle Group has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite nearly stable technical and fundamental indicators, Carlyle is not utilizing all of its potentials.
-The recent stock price disturbance, may contribute to mid-run losses for the stockholders.
+Despite abnormal performance in the last few months, the Stock's technical and fundamental indicators remain nearly stable which may send shares a bit higher in April 2025.
+The current disturbance may also be a sign of long-run up-swing for the company stockholders.

 Perella Weinberg Partners